einbahnstrasse/MUS218A-Soundscapes-FA2025/cage-just-sounds.md

 ### What To Do

 Watch this short excerpt of John Cage from the 1992 documentary *Écoute*.
 Reflect on his ideas and prepare to respond to the questions below in breakout groups.
-You can also read the interview transcript at the bottom of the page. **Contribute to class discussion**.
+You can also read the interview transcript at the bottom of the page. **Contribute to our class discussion**.

 ### Video

 {% include video id="pcHnL7aS64Y" provider="youtube" %}

-### Source & Citation

 *Écoute*.
 Directed by Anna Grange and Miroslav Šebestík.
 France: La Sept ARTE, 1992.
 Film.

 ---

 ### Possible Discussion Questions

 These are all fairly open-ended.
-Choose a handful of them to discuss with the others in your breakout group:
+Choose a handful of them to discuss with the other members of your breakout group:

 - Cage contrasts music as “someone talking” with traffic as “sound acting.”
 What do you think the difference is between them?
 What do you think _communication_ and _activity_ are in sound?
 - Does his definition of music as “just sound” expand or undermine traditional boundaries of music?